sebastjan-hribar/sebastjan-hribar.github.io/_posts/2022-01-08-rokku-with-hanami.markdown

 ## 1. Users

 ### 1.1 Entities
 There are only two prerequisites for the user.
-The user entity must have an attribute of "roles", which is later on specified in the corresponding policy.
+The user entity must have an attribute of `roles`, which is later on specified in the corresponding policy.
 Below is an example of a user entity that fulfills prerequisites for both Rokku as well as Tachiban.
-Notice that "roles" are of type Array.
+Notice that `roles` are of type Array.
 They could also be a String in case users may only have one role.

 {% highlight ruby %}
 Hanami::Model.migration do